Frequently Asked Questions

 Is Kendal College a good choice if I want to go to University?

-We are the only Ofsted Outstanding college in Cumbria and North Lancashire and recently have been ranked as the 2nd best college in the country in the new FE Week’s national league table.
+Recently rated as one of the top Colleges in the country by FE Weekly, Kendal College prides itself on having high levels of student satisfaction and strong links with local employers.
 We offer a wide range of A-levels and Extended Diplomas, which can provide you with up to 168 UCAS points, enabling you to progress onto university.
 Extended Diplomas combine practical learning & training with academic study and can be a good choice if you know the career you would like to progress onto.
 Our tutors are very experienced in supporting students to complete UCAS applications and personal statements.

 What Degree Level courses do you offer?